The Only FDA-Approved DAA With a Demonstrated Safety Profile for Both Acute and Chronic HCV1

 Derived from 9 registrational phase 2 and 3 clinical trials of adult participants with chronic HCV treated for 8, 12, or 16 weeks.

-Adverse Reactions: Chronic HCV
+Adverse Reactions: Chronic HCV1

-- Most common (>10%): headache (13%) and fatigue (11%)
+- The most commonly reported adverse reactions (≥5%) were headache (13%) and fatigue (11%)

 - Most adverse reactions were mild in severity